Nature of Operations, Basis of Presentation and Summary of Significant Accounting Policies

 1. NATURE OF OPERATIONS, BASIS OF PRESENTATION AND SUMMARY OF SIGNIFICANT ACCOUNTING POLICIES

-Citius Pharmaceuticals, Inc. ("Citius" or the "Company") is a specialty pharmaceutical company dedicated to the development and commercialization of critical care products targeting important medical needs with a focus on anti-infective products in adjunct cancer care and unique prescription products.
+Citius Pharmaceuticals, Inc. (“Citius” or the “Company”) is a specialty pharmaceutical company dedicated to the development and commercialization of critical care products targeting unmet needs with a focus on anti-infectives, cancer care and unique prescription products.

 On March 30, 2016, Citius acquired Leonard-Meron Biosciences, Inc. (“LMB”) as a wholly-owned subsidiary.
 The Company acquired all of the outstanding stock of LMB by issuing shares of its common stock.
 The net assets acquired included identifiable intangible assets of $19,400,000 related to in-process research and development.
 The Company recorded goodwill of $1,586,796 for the excess of the purchase price over the net assets.